abtraore/gpt-from-scratch/README.md

 Shepherd:
 Learnty.
 We'll see the sea your youngness,; that's not so.
 They say, but such a plaisbing.

-Shepherd:
-Take your will to your gone, and shall't not off your ages, So please you of the heap.
-O, sir, you must, mine
-Must joy imports, and you and prosperish off your face Of neceditation more might her precious,
-Be sickness in standing, why would you speak,
-And what live children buy the air,
-Right to go the will of the king
-Golden save way to women, that you may say
-Now, but yet never told, the drop of the sea.
-The king marken'd my life doth howe
-Dare and record hath since I deposed.
-What say you do I hear? why? cause else!
-Where now, good wilf?

-First Servant:
-Lo, your grace? or take you, sir,
-You so reported so repeased
-Uon yet it, did not it: and yet, I,
-Were put outto depose object
-To a tapster of the secrets,
-Necedled: such a day fitness of
-Shadow down this world; and mark who 'tis my fond, Supply but there's month that the gasp of heaven
-Tell me whereof I have nothing shall have
-All seas done to make it.
 ```

 The model demonstrates an ability to generate text that stylistically resembles the training data, albeit without coherent meaning.
 This outcome is partly due to the use of character-level tokenization, which, while simpler, lacks the sophistication of more advanced tokenization methods.
 Improvements in tokenization and a more comprehensive pretraining phase could potentially enhance the model's ability to generate meaningful text.